The virtual fundamental class for the moduli space of surfaces of general type: Moduli stack of covers

 Case 2.
 If the singularity germ $(S,x)$ has index $1$, then it is either a simple elliptic singularity, a cusp, or a degenerate cusp singularity.
 From Theorem \ref{thm_minimally_elliptic_universal}, since we take the $\lci$ cover for a degenerate cusp singularity $(S, x)$ using the universal abelian covers, thus the $\lci$ lifting is unique.

-For the case of a simple elliptic singularity $(S, x)$, from Theorem \ref{thm_elliptic_singularity_lci_lifting}, the $\lci$ covers $(\widetilde{S}, x)$ will reduce the negative self-intersection number of the exceptional elliptic curve.
-Therefore, there are only finite of $\lci$ covers $(\widetilde{S}, x)$ such that the self-intersection number becomes $1, 2, 3, 4$ which imply the singularities $(\widetilde{S}, x)$ are l.c.i.
+For the case of a simple elliptic singularity $(S, x)$ with degree $d$, it admits a smoothing and therefore, $1\le d\le 9$.
+From Theorem \ref{thm_elliptic_singularity_lci_lifting}, if $d=8, 9$, then the $\lci$ covers $(\widetilde{S}, x)$ will reduce the negative self-intersection number of the exceptional elliptic curve.
+Therefore, there are only finite $\lci$ covers $(\widetilde{S}, x)$ such that the self-intersection number becomes $1, 2, 3, 4$ which imply the singularities $(\widetilde{S}, x)$ are l.c.i.
+Thus, there are finite $\lci$ liftings for the singularity germ $(S,x)$.

+If the degree $d=5, 6, 7$, then we apply condition (7)-(b) in Definition \ref{defn_family_lci}.
+Since the one parameter smoothing of any these singularities is canonical, the crepant resolutions exist from M. Reid's theorem.
+In the definition of the moduli functor, the equivalence class of families of lci covering Deligne-Mumford stacks induce flat $\qq$-Gorenstein families of s.l.c. surfaces, so the families of lci covering Deligne-Mumford stacks are bounded.
+Therefore, the preimage $(f^{\lci})^{-1}(S)$ is compact.

 The last case is the cusp singularity $(S,x)$ which is a bit complicated.
 If the $\lci$ covers are from Theorem \ref{thm_equivariant_smoothing_e_cusp}, it is not hard to see that the $\lci$ lifting is unique.